jlambdev/jlambdev.github.io/docs/risotto/index.md

 8. Then add another 1-2 ladels of stock, allow the rice to absorb and repeat until there is no stock remaining.

 9. When the rice is al dente (almost done), take it off the heat off and add the remaining butter and the cheeses (creaming).
-Stir and cover with a lid.
-After a couple of minutes it should be ready to serve.
-Enjoy!
+Stir, cover with a lid and leave it for about 10 minutes.
+This is the 'creaming' process and allows the butter & cheeses to incorporate with the rice.
+It's worth the wait!